Are you or your partner struggling with sexual addiction?

 A CSAT (or “Certified Sex Addict Therapist”) can help you with:

 - Personal urges

 - Repairing your relationship after cheating

-- Working through the trauma of the sex addict or their partner
+- Working through the trauma of sex addiction or a partner’s sex addiction

 - Pornography addiction